morotsman/primes_generator/README.md

 No service is complete without adding metrics to it, but I assume that this is out of scope as well?

+## Deployment pipeline

+Create a Jekins file so that we can build/test and deploy things.
+Out of scope?

+## Docker

+Produce docker images so that the services can be deployed on Kubernetes.
+Out of scope?

 ## Logging

 [articles]: https://grokbase.com/t/thrift/user/153r7sfyyb/streaming-support-for-thrift-in-java
 [support]: https://doc.akka.io/docs/akka-grpc/current/server/walkthrough.html